CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 priviledged Kube user can perform so log into your Kube cluster as a user that has the necessary priviledges.

+On Openshift if you do not want to install the Operator as the system administrator, you can grant cluster-admin priviledges to a user as follows:

+    oc adm policy add-cluster-role-to-user cluster-admin pgoinstaller

+In the above command, you are granting cluster-admin priviledges to a user named pgoinstaller.

 The *NAMESPACE* environment variable is a comma separated list of namespaces that specify where the Operator will be provisioing PG clusters into, specifically, the namespaces the Operator is watching